The origin and development of species

 throughout the universe.
 Various species lived and died since,

 producing the fossil record.
-Dinosaurs, for example, all died off
+Dinosaurs, for example, and about 70% of the other living species on Earth at the time, all died off

 about 65 million years ago.
 After the most recent ice-age, God created

 humans and modern animals about 10,000 years ago.

 Intermittent day theory: Each of the days refer to 24 hour

 intervals.
 But they are separated by intervals of unknown length.
 "That

 is, the days are "normal," and consecutive, but not contiguous."

 "Days of divine fiat" theory: God took six consecutive